avogabos/ai_security_starterkit/README.md

 # AI Security Starterkit: Integrating Large Language Models

-Welcome to the AI Security Starterkit!
-Whether you're looking to delve into few-shot prompts, AI-driven intelligence summarization, or explore retrieval augmented generation, this repository is designed to help you get started on automating various aspects of security with AI.
+Welcome to the AI Security Starterkit, a place to begin learning the core concepts of using AI for basic security and intelligence related tasks!
+Whether you're looking to better understand into few-shot prompts, AI-driven intelligence summarization, or explore retrieval augmented generation, this repository is designed to help you get started on automating various aspects of security with AI.

 ## Few Shot Prompt Testing for Security Analysis
 - **Purpose**: Test and iterate AI-powered security solutions